A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 - Your mortgage repayments could increase

-- Usually more expensive than other mortgages types (not always!)
+- Usually more expensive than other mortgage types (not always!)

 How are SVR rates determined?

-Standard Variable Rate mortgages are determined by the Bank of England’s base rate.
-Your mortgage provider will adjust the amount of interest you pay when the base rate changes.
+The lender determines the actual interest rate in a Standard Variable Rate mortgage.
+It will be some percentage above the bank rate.
+Your mortgage provider may adjust the amount of interest you pay when the base rate changes.
 This could mean you pay more or less.

 What is the base rate?